 (she/her)

-Jemima is a Nigerian-British architectural designer with a keen interest in social impact work and inclusivity through design.
-She has recently completed her Masters research at the Mackintosh School of Architecture on how public libraries support communities in building social resilience.
+Jemima is a Nigerian-British architect with a keen interest in social impact work and inclusivity through design.
+She completed her Masters research at the Mackintosh School of Architecture on how public libraries support communities in building social resilience.
 Having previously achieved her Part II at the same institution, her final thesis project investigated the role places of social infrastructure play in urban environments, alongside her research project on the longevity of humanitarian architecture.
 Previously, she has worked on a diverse portfolio of residential projects, as well as on humanitarian architecture projects located in Haiti and Tanzania with the architecture charity, Article 25.

 Nathan Verrier